mchaudhary22/I2GDS2024/micro_g2/README.md

 ```
 curl --output sratoolkit.tar.gz https://ftp-trace.ncbi.nlm.nih.gov/sra/sdk/current/sratoolkit.current-mac64.tar.gz
 ```

-Use ‘fastq-dump SRR-of-interest’ to retrieve the file that you want fastq-dump SRR21285231
+Use `fastq-dump` <SRR-of-interest> to retrieve the file that you want.
+For example: `fastq-dump SRR21285231`

 ### 1. To perform adapter trimming and quality filtering using [fastp](https://doi.org/10.1093/bioinformatics/bty560)
 The code is located in the following path: `code/`.